zenml-io/zenml/docs/book/reference/glossary.md

 ## Pipeline

-Pipelines are designed as simple functions.
+Pipelines are designed as basic Python functions.
 They are created by using decorators appropriate to the specific use case you have.
 The moment it is `run`, a pipeline is compiled and passed directly to the orchestrator, to be run in the orchestrator environment.